Generalized geometric commutator theory and quantum geometric bracket and its uses: Introduction

+where $\hat{H}$ is the Hamiltonian and $\left[ \cdot ,~\cdot \right]_{QPB}$ denotes the commutator of two operators.
+For the time-independent operators $\hat {A}$, we have $\partial \hat {A}/\partial t = 0$, therefore, the Heisenberg equation above reduces to: $\sqrt{-1}\hbar {d\hat {A} \over dt}=[\hat {A},\hat {H}]_{QPB}$.
 Above equation shows how the dynamical variables of the system evolve in the Heisenberg picture.
 It is denoted the Heisenberg equation of motion.
 Note that the time-varying dynamical variables in the Heisenberg picture are usually called Heisenberg dynamical variables to distinguish them from Schr\"{o}dinger dynamical variables, which do not evolve in time.
 Canonical Hamilton equations of motion is represented by \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15}